Cloud Foundry Environment Variables

 PWD

-Identifies the present working directory, where the buildpack that processed the application ran.
+The present working directory where the buildpack that processed the app ran.

 TMPDIR